hngngn/shadcn-solid/CONTRIBUTING.md

 1. You make the changes for every style.
 2. You update the documentation.
-3. You run `bun build:registry` to update the registry.
+3. You run `pnpm build:registry` to update the registry.

 ## Commit Convention